dmrom7/geogbrowns/content/event/2021-09-24-QUSS_drinks/index.md

   country: United Kingdom

 summary: QUSS afternoon social
-abstract: "To welcome everybody in new academic year, we would like to meet up and casualy leave to nearest open air pub on thursday afternoon.
+abstract: "To welcome everybody in new academic year, we would like to meet up and casually leave to nearest open air pub on Thursday afternoon.
 Location yet to be decided "

 # Talk start and end times.